Danmaku Settings.md

 6.2 setting Parameter (Danmaku Settings)

-setting is the setting for the current single danmaku.
-Although the danmuObj parameter can perform simple style settings for danmaku, this parameter allows more settings for a single danmaku.
-This parameter can be omitted; if omitted, the player's internal current danmaku settings are used.
-The setting parameter is a js object, and the related property descriptions of this object are as follows:
+The setting parameter is for the current individual danmaku comment.
+While the danmuObj parameter allows for simple style settings, this parameter allows for more detailed configuration for a single danmaku.
+This parameter can be omitted; if omitted, the player’s internal current danmaku settings will be used.
+The setting parameter is a JavaScript object, and its relevant attributes are described as follows: